- The 7 Best HDR Monitors:

 - What to look for when buying a HDR monitor

-The 7 Best HDR Monitors for Gaming:
+The 7 Best HDR Monitors:

 Gaming today is not something that only kids do.
 Today this is one of the most popular forms of entertainment.
 In recent years, it has even grossed more money than the movie industry!
 It is evident that the gaming industry has evolved into a respectable industry that earns an enormous amount of money.